 After talking with her publicist, Hilton reluctantly resumes the interview, answering the question by saying she continues to try to reinvent herself.

-Next: These morning talk-show hosts grill a celebrity about why she doesn’t have enough energy.
+Next: These talk-show hosts grill a celebrity about her bad attitude.

-Cara Delevingne’s 2015 interview with Good Day Sacramento didn’t get off to a great start, with an anchor calling her “Carla.”
-Then, the hosts ask a series of boring questions, such as whether she read the book Paper Towns before starring in the movie.
+Cara Delevingne’s 2015 interview with Good Day Sacramento didn’t begin well, with an anchor calling her “Carla.”
+Then, the hosts asks some boring questions, such as whether she read the book Paper Towns before starring in the movie.
 Delevingne, apparently sick of interviewers asking the same things, provides sarcastic answers.

 The interview was already awkward.
-But then one of the hosts makes it worse by asking Delevingne why she doesn’t seem excited and wondering whether she’s tired.
-Delevingne actually recoils because of how aggressive the question is, letting out an uncomfortable laugh as she says no.
+But then a host makes it worse by asking Delevingne why she doesn’t seem excited and whether she’s tired.
+Delevingne actually recoils from the aggressive question, uncomfortably laughing as she says no.

-The hosts won’t let it go, though, with another anchor chiming in to say she seems irritated.
-They finally end the interview early and tell Delevingne to go take a nap, proceeding to make fun of her as soon as she’s gone.
+The hosts won’t let it go, though.
+One anchor chimes in to say she seems irritated.
+They finally end the interview early and tell Delevingne to take a nap, proceeding to make fun of her as soon as she’s gone.
 Needless to say, Delevingne has not returned to Good Day Sacramento.

 Next: A reporter tells this director that his movie is horrible.

 16. Reporter asks Duncan Jones why his movie is so bad

 The question: “Were you the right man to write the script, but the wrong man to make the film?”

 Rarely do you see an interview where the reporter criticizes a celebrity’s movie.
 But that’s exactly what happened in this conversation with director Duncan Jones to promote Warcraft.